menco22/DLA_laboratories_mencucci/lab1/readme.md

 ### 2. Residual Connections in CNN
 - CIFAR-10 experiments with non-residual vs residual CNNs.

+### 2.5 Improving the chosen model
+- I took the 20-DEEP_RESIDUAL_CNN model and tried to improve its learning abilities as much as possible in view of the next exercise.

 ### 3. Transfer Learning & Fine-tuning on CIFAR-100 (Exercise 2)
 - **Feature extractor + Linear SVM**: additional baseline using pre-trained embeddings.
 - **Linear probe (LP)**: freeze backbone, train only final classifier.